 Duriez, Colin.
-Colin Duriez Papers: Colin Duriez is a recognized authority on C.S.
+Colin Duriez Papers: Colin Duriez is an authority on C.S.
 Lewis and has written The C.S.
 Lewis Handbook (Grand Rapids, Michigan: Baker Book House, 1990).
 This archive contains a typescript sampling of the contents of the book, given by Colin Duriez.

-The Emperor Constantine: The Emperor Constantine archive contains materials relating to the religious play of the same title by Dorothy L. Sayers including: various copies and scripts of the play, some production notes, and related correspondence primarily regarding the Colchester Festival where the play was first performed in 1951.
+The Emperor Constantine Archive: The Emperor Constantine archive contains materials relating to the religious play of the same title by Dorothy L. Sayers including: various copies and scripts of the play, some production notes, and related correspondence primarily regarding the Colchester Festival where the play was first performed in 1951.

 Events File Archive: This archive includes materials from various events related to the Wade authors, including dramatic performances, conferences, academic courses, exhibitions, etc.